| |

 A will is a written document signed by an adult of sound mind directing the disposition of the person's assets after death.
 If you do not have a will, state law determines who will receive your assets after your death, regardless of your wishes.
 The person who makes the will is called the "testator" if male, or "testatrix" if female.

-What makes
+What makes it legal?

-valid will under Minnesota law:
+will under Minnesota law:

 You must be at least 18 years old; You must be of sound mind; The will must be written; The will must be signed by the Testator; and The will must be witnessed by at least two qualified witnesses, each of whom must also sign the will as witnesses.

-can a Will accomplish?
-A will gives you the opportunity to exercise
+accomplish?
+A will gives you the

-your right to say what happens with your assets after your death.
-If
+with your assets after your death.
+If you have minor

-you have minor children, it gives you the opportunity to state your
+children, it gives you the opportunity to state your

 preference for a guardian for your children.